IB Design Technology IA: A Guide to the Design Cycle

 Advanced Tips and Strategies for a Top-Scoring IA

-Ready to take your IA to the next level?
+Want to improve your IA?
 Here are some advanced tips and strategies:

 - Focus on Innovation: Strive to create a novel and innovative solution to the problem you've identified.